 - Only emphasizes on Price Factor: The biggest drawback of the retailing wheel theory is that it considers the price of a product as the primary factor to enter the market.

-- Inapplicable to All Organizations: Moreover, this hypothesis is not applicable in case of the speciality stores and luxury products which are launched by new entrants to target consumers through the product features rather than its price.
+- Inapplicable to All Organizations: Moreover, this hypothesis is not applicable in the case of the speciality stores and luxury products launched by new entrants.
+Their purpose is to target consumers through product features rather than its price.

-Though the wheel of retailing is considered to be of great significance in retail management, it overlooks the other aspects of the business like product quality, market conditions, business environment, etc.
+The wheel of retailing is considered to be of great significance in retail management.
+However, it overlooks the other aspects of the business like product quality, market conditions, business environment, etc.